VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 :::info Optional adjustments

 Google developer guide recommends having a list with a complete sentence, not a partial one that’s completed by the list items.
 I advocate for this rules as well.
-For me, it just feels right that an introdution sentence has a complete structure.
+For me, it just feels right when an introdution sentence has a complete structure.
 However, the absence of this specifc rule in Apple Style Guide means following this recommendation is completely optional.

 :::